desalegna/MMALVIZ/README.md

 visualization dataset combining API call images and network traffic images.
 We introduce **ProtoKrum**, a robust defense method that couples prototype cosine-deviation scoring with Krum-based selection to defend federated few-shot malware classifiers against poisoning attacks.

+To assess how well our defenses generalize beyond MMALVIZ, we additionally evaluate all methods on the public **MalImg** malware image dataset.
+MMALVIZ remains the primary dataset used throughout the paper; MalImg is used solely as a secondary generalizability check.

 ## Dataset Overview

 MMALVIZ is a multimodal dataset for malware detection and classification